amberstar/State/Docs/About.md

-#About State
+#About STState
-[State](https://github.com/STLabs/State) is a Swift model framework.
-State  is for using `structs`,  `enums`, and `protocols` as models  and has serialization with API for plists, JSON, and Binary formats.
+[STState](https://github.com/STLabs/STState) is a Swift model framework.
+STState  is for using `structs`,  `enums`, and `protocols` as models  and has serialization with API for plists, JSON, and Binary formats.

 **Q.** What is a model?